sergkondr/docker-ps/README.md

 ===

 ## Purpose
 As for me, `docker ps` is uninformative and inconvenient.
-Here I'm trying to create something for convient displaying running containers.
+Here I'm trying to create something for convenient displaying running containers.

 ## Compile
 ```